NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 As the example shown in the figure above, conventional service model has following problems:

 1. Provider1 purchase Device1 and Device2 but manufactuerers doesn't provide unified interface.
 Provider1 has to develop adapters to make them compatiable with his system.
-Similiar thing happens to other providers and it caused a lot of redundancy.
+Similiar situations happen to other providers and it caused a lot of redundancy in development.
 It's ideal if manufactuerers can provide standardized interface.
 However, they don't have such incentive unless standards setup and supported by enough strong parites.
-2. For the same reason in problem 1, weaker provder (Provider2) who's running only Device1 finds it's unaffordable to adapt Device2.
-A loss for both parties.
+2. For the same reason in problem 1, weaker provder (Provider2) who's running only Device1 finds it's unaffordable to adapt Device2, which causes the lost for both Provider2 and Manufacturer2.
-3. as the dinosaur of the market, Provider1 spends huge money to develop new services, but only some of those can becomes successful.
+3. As the dinosaur of the market, Provider 1 spends huge money in developing new services, but only some of those end up successful.
 Service 1 has few subscribers and leaves a huge waste.
-4. Provider2 also want to run popular Service2.
-But he can only develop his own copy rather than shared by Provider1.
-Redundancy in the society's point of view.
+4. Provider2 also wants to run popular Service2.
+But he can only develop his own copy rather than be shared by Provider1, resulting another redundancy.
-5. For the same reason, weaker provider (Provider3) can not afford developing Service2, then fade out of the market.
-It accelerates monopoly and in long term bad for consumers.
+5. For the same reason, weaker provider (Provider3) can not afford developing Service2, and fade out of the market.
+It accelerates monopoly and a long term loss for consumers.
-6. A lot of people like Consumer4 find that it would be fantastic if there's Service3.
+6. A lot of consumers like Consumer4 find that it would be nice if there's Service3.
 But unfortunately no provider knows this idea.
-7. Consumer6 wants to subscript Service2, however Provider2 cannot support his countries' currency or payment method.
+7. Consumer6 wants to subscribe Service2, however Provider2 does support his currency or payment method.
-8. Consumer2 wants to toggle from Provider1's Service1 to Provider2's Service2.
-This can never be for free and would cost a lot of time.
+8. Consumer2 wants to migrate from Provider1's Service1 to Provider2's Service2.
+Usually barriers are there and it can never be for free or convenient.

 In the next section, we'll see what can introducing a new role make the change.